How to Make a Sales Engineer Commission Plan (Plus FAQs)

 Let’s take a closer look at how the average compensation and commission vary across different company sizes.

 The highest average total compensation for SMB sales engineers is 127.3K USD.
+On the other hand, the compensation for a mid-market sales engineer is 158,761 USD.

 Among the companies that pay the highest salaries to sales engineers are those that understand their role and importance.
 These companies nurture sales engineers and create opportunities for them to shine.